 “Our Government’s action to record anti-Muslim hate crimes is to be welcomed.
 No community should suffer hatred and attacks because of their religion or belief.
 This move will help to create a better picture of what is happening on our streets.
 In turn, it should help all those working with our communities create and deliver policies and actions to help create a better and safer society for everyone.”

-Remembering Srebrenica organises memorial events and runs an educational visits programme which takes UK citizens to Srebrenica to speak to genocide survivors and families affected by the atrocity.
+Remembering Srebrenica organises memorial community action events and runs an educational visits programme which takes UK citizens to Srebrenica to speak to genocide survivors and families affected by the atrocity.

 Following their experience, visitors pledge to take action in their communities with projects to help raise awareness in the UK of the genocide and its consequences, whilst helping to strengthen British society against the threats posed by hatred and intolerance.